DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - I found out that when copying (relative)path the / becomes \ and that doesnt work.
 - I wish I could add more stuff to my portofolio.
 - Should have focused on quality more instead of adding quantity.
+- make it simpler(remove tag and catagories)
+-

 ![dog3](assets/img/personal/dog3.jpg)
 _my dog_